CyberGhost VPN – Can You Trust it to Keep You Safe?

 - $12.99 a month every month

-The 3-year plan makes the most sense.
+The 3-year plan makes the most sense as it offers the highest savings.
 For those who worry about committing for that long, the company offers an excellent guarantee:

 - If you choose the long-term plans you can cancel within 45 days and get your money back.